great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_modular_expectations.rst

 modular expectations!

-**Step 1: Plan Metric Dependencies**
+1. Plan Metric Dependencies
+________________________________

    In the new Modular Expectation design, Expectations rely on Metrics defined by separate MetricProvider Classes, which are then referenced within the Expectation and used for computation.

    Once you’ve decided on an Expectation to implement, think of the different aggregations, mappings, or metadata you’ll need to validate your data within the Expectation - each of these will be a separate metric that must be implemented prior to validating your Expectation.

    For example, in trying to compute a Z-score for each one of a column’s values and validating that it is between a min and max threshold, one would need to compute: the mean, the standard deviation, the z-score itself (which depends on the mean and standard deviation), and then check whether the z-scores are between the thresholds - all of which are separate metrics.

    Fortunately, many Metrics have already been implemented for pre-existing Expectations, so it is very possible you will find that the Metric you’d like to implement already exists within the GE framework and can be readily deployed within your Expectation.
 Even if it doesn’t, it is always worthwhile to check!

-**Step 2: Implement your Metric (Sometimes)**
+2. Implement your Metric (Sometimes)
+________________________________________

    If your metric does not yet exist within the framework, you will need to implement it yourself within a new file - a task that is quick and simple within the new modular framework.

-Below lies the full implementation of an aggregate metric class, with implementations for Pandas, SQLAlchemy, and Apache Spark dialects:
+   Below lies the full implementation of an aggregate metric class, with implementations for Pandas, SQLAlchemy, and Apache Spark dialects (other implementations can be found in the dictionary of metrics):

 .. code-block:: python